Kim Peek: Scientific investigation

 In 2004, scientists at the Center for Bioinformatics Space Life Sciences at the NASA Ames Research Center examined Peek with a series of tests including computed tomography (CT scan) and magnetic resonance imaging (MRI).
 The intent was to create a three-dimensional view of his brain structure and to compare the images to MRI scans performed in 1988.
 These were the first tentative approaches in using non-invasive technology to further investigate Kim's savant abilities.

 A 2008 study concluded that Peek probably had FG syndrome, a rare X chromosome-linked genetic syndrome that causes physical anomalies such as hypotonia (low muscle tone) and macrocephaly (abnormally large head).

+Personal life and death

+Peek resided with his father Francis "Fran" Peek in Murray, Utah, although they often traveled for appearances after Kim's fame rose after Rain Man.
+Kim's parents had divorced in 1975, resulting in Fran being Kim's sole caregiver.
+Fran functioned as Kim's facilitator, traveling companion, and manager, caring for Kim's needs such as performing motor tasks which were difficult for Kim to perform.